-Andy MacVannan's is an author from Edinburgh, Scotland.
+Andy MacVannan's is an author and musician from Edinburgh, Scotland.

 His first edition of We are Hibernian was published in 2011 by Luath Press of Edinburgh and his last edition (and 3rd edition) in 2016.